telerik/reporting-docs/knowledge-base/how-to-set-report-documentname-as-web-page-document-title.md

 ## Description

-The article explains how to set the Document Title that will appear in the browser tab of the Web Page hosting the [Html5 Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}) or any of its wrappers to the `DocumentName` of the Report.
-The referred sample project is built with the [Html5 Web Forms Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-web-forms-report-viewer/overview%}).
+The article explains how to set the [Document Title](https://developer.mozilla.org/en-US/docs/Web/API/Document/title) that will appear in the browser tab of the Web Page hosting the [HHTML5 Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}) or any of its wrappers to the `DocumentName` of the Report.

 ## Solution